La Aurora International Airport

 La Aurora International Airport (Aeropuerto Internacional La Aurora, IATA: GUA, ICAO: MGGT) serves Guatemala City, Guatemala.
 It is located 6.4 km south of Guatemala City's center and 25 km from Antigua Guatemala.
-It is administered by the Dirección General de Aeronáutica Civil.
+It is administered by the General Directorate of Civil Aeronautics.

 La Aurora International Airport is the primary airport of Guatemala.
 The airport went through a massive modernization and expansion.
 The airport is now able to accept a greater number of flights and larger aircraft.
 It provides high standard installations to the traveler.
 The old terminal has been renovated in accordance with its original design.
 It was partly demolished and was expanded with a new glass-designed concourse and is now able to accommodate up to twenty-two aircraft.
 The greater project was completed by December 2008.
 The airport currently has two terminals: Central and North.

-La Aurora International Airport is the fourth-busiest airport in Central America in terms of passenger traffic, surpassed only by Tocumen International Airport in Panamá, Juan Santamaría International Airport in Costa Rica, and Monseñor Óscar Arnulfo Romero International Airport in El Salvador.
+The airport is the fourth-busiest in Central America in terms of passenger traffic behind Tocumen International Airport in Panamá, Juan Santamaría International Airport in Costa Rica, and the El Salvador International Airport.

 Overview

-La Aurora is being renovated, along with other airports in Guatemala, such as Mundo Maya International Airport, Quetzaltenango Airport, Puerto Barrios Airport, and San José Airport.
+La Aurora was renovated, along with other airports in Guatemala, such as Mundo Maya International Airport, Quetzaltenango Airport, Puerto Barrios Airport, and San José Airport.

 In July 2007, seven new gates were opened.
 These gates are equipped with jetway bridges and modern conveniences, also a new parking garage was also built and it can handle up to 500 vehicles.

 There are brand new ticket counters.
 2007 brought significant gate expansion (11 new gates were available starting December 2007).
 The airport now has two concourses.
 The northern concourse has 12 traditional gates and three remote gates.
 The central concourse, is used for larger aircraft as it provides 4–6 gates depending on the size of the aircraft.

 The airport's runway currently measures 2987 × 60 m.
-There have been efforts in the past to expand the runway but this has not yet been possible since there's a commercial area to the north of the runway and a small ravine near the southern side of the runway.
+There have been efforts in the past to expand the runway but this has not yet been possible since there is a commercial area to the north of the runway and a small ravine near the southern side of the runway.
 Still, the renovation of the runway is in progress.
 The first phase consists in repaving the runway as well modernizing the illumination system.
 Future plans to expand the taxiway repave and move all the cargo facilities to San José Airport in Escuintla and Puerto Barrios Airport in Izabal.
 This will make room for more passenger terminal area and improved taxiways.
 Finally, the airport administration building is being refurbished and a regional terminal is being built.